jfrome1/NUS-AI-writing-project/src/content/docs/templates/links.md

 It includes (but is not limited to) tools such as  ChatGPT, Microsoft CoPilot, Gemini, Claude, many other tools whose names I don't know, and home-run LLMs used for coursework.

+## What counts as GenAI use?

+Everything counts.
+If you use these these tools in any way while working on your assignment, consider it  GenAI use, and send the link.
+It doesn't matter if:

-These tools count as GenAI regardless of how you use them--i.e. it's GenAI use even if you just ask the tool to check your spelling.
+- you just ask the tool to check your spelling
+- you ask questions and the tool's output is totally unhelpful
+- you are just testing the tool to see if it will be helpful and you decide that it's not

+Send the link!

 ## Using GenAI in this course...

-The course's [:permissive GenAI policy](#x-permissive) is: you may use GenAI chatbots ([:but only chatbots](#x-chatbots)) for any coursework with no penalty if you submit [:the actual chat transcript](#x-one-chat) along with the assignment.
-If you use GenAI but don't submit [:the transcript](#x-submit-all), you've [:broken the rules](#x-no-submission).
+The course's [:GenAI policy](#x-permissive) is: you may use GenAI chatbots ([:but only chatbots](#x-chatbots)) for any coursework with no penalty if you submit [:links to all of your chat transcripts](#x-one-chat) along with the assignment.
+If you use GenAI but don't submit [:the links](#x-submit-all), you've [:broken the rules](#x-no-submission).

 Use or non-use of GenAI in this course [:will not affect your grade](#x-grade).